The Complete Guide to How to Start Journaling

-Stream-of-Consciousness: You can just start writing and see where it takes you - not only is this fun to do but it's also great to do if something's bothering you. ( And sometimes, you don’t even know that something's bothering you until you start writing.)
+Stream-of-Consciousness: Just start writing and see where it takes you - not only is this fun to do but it's also great if something's bothering you. ( And sometimes, you don’t even know that something's bothering you until you start writing.)

 Julia Cameron, the author of The Artist's Way, has what she calls, "Morning Pages.
 These are three pages of longhand, stream-of-consciousness writing that you do every morning.